Systime Computers: Further decline and initiatives in software

 tried to ease migration for DEC PDP-11 users by offering its own Trans-Basic translator, which converted the BASIC programming language from a dialect used on RSTS to one used on Unix.
 A similar tool allowed users of the COBOL programming language on ICL or Wang Laboratories systems to migrate to Unix-based compilation and deployment.

 As 1987 became 1988, Systime announced a strategic direction that embraced innovation in software over in-house production of hardware systems.

 Primary among these was a new product line called Visionware, the first piece of which was PC-Connect, which was in part a terminal emulator for Microsoft Windows that was composed of implementation elements that ran on both Unix and Windows, and supported cut-and-paste between Windows, graphical Unix-based X Window, and Unix character mode applications.
-PC-Connect was a released product from Systime by 1987, and was further emphasized in 1988.
+PC-Connect was a released product from Systime by 1987, and was further emphasised in 1988.
 It found early customer use among Systime partners Altos Computer and Computer Consoles, as well as at the UK government's Central Computer and Telecommunications Agency and Manpower Services Commission.
 Ongoing work on the X Window aspects of it was done in collaboration with Cambridge-based IXI Limited.
 Several other Windows–Unix connectivity products were also under development as part of the Visionware line.